The Scholars Programs at UMBC

 A program that supports talented undergraduates aspiring to careers in a wide variety of public service fields, including government, policy, law, non-profit leadership, education, healthcare, and environmental sustainability.

-Earn A Four-Year Scholarship
+Earn a Four-Year Scholarship

 When you apply for a scholars program, you’ll be considered for a four-year scholarship award of up to $15,000 for in-state students, or of up to $22,000 for out-of-state students, which often covers the greater part of the cost of attendance at UMBC.